ledwards/holocron/ROADMAP.md

 REFACTORS
 =========
 * test coverage
+* types for every props object
+* turn class components into functional components
+* extract the blur footer into a layer on the navbar itself (if that's the final design for the bar)
 * build a tokenizer for the advanced search, that takes the first step of taking any string and turning it into a list of tokens
 * Rename `FilterQuerySet` to `FilterQueryGroup`
 * SearchMode should be a class instead of a couple hashes